wp-plugins/enable-latex/readme.txt

 2. An example of LaTex formula in a post

 == Changelog ==

+= 1.1.3 =
+* Improve the English text thanks to Rene

 = 1.1.2 =
 * Update to remove potential bug